scuwuyu/netty-talk-demo/README.md

 # netty-talk-demo
-a talk demo of netty
+A talk demo of netty.
+Enjoy your coding.